 Why Was Jael Able to Kill Sisera So Effectively?

 The simple answer is that Jael was strong and skilled.
 In biblical times, women were responsible for all the elements of repairing and pitching tents.
 That required skillful use of a mallet and tent peg.
 In short, Jael wasn’t going to miss.

 The text in Judges 5 is very explicit about Jael’s efficiency in killing Sisera.
 It was effective, but it was also violent and gory.

 24 “Most blessed of women be Jael, the wife of Heber the Kenite, of tent-dwelling women most blessed.
 25 He asked for water and she gave him milk; she brought him curds in a noble’s bowl.
 26 She sent her hand to the tent peg and her right hand to the workmen’s mallet; she struck Sisera; she crushed his head; she shattered and pierced his temple.
 27 Between her feet he sank, he fell, he lay still; between her feet he sank, he fell; where he sank, there he fell–dead.Judges 5:24-27

 What Were Jael’s Motives?

-In Bible commentary and blogs there are a lot of theories of why Jael did what she did.
+In Bible commentary and blogs, theories abound on why Jael did what she did.
 Some claim that Sisera tried to rape her, but there is no textual evidence to support that.
 Others feel that when Sisera asked her to lie on his behalf in Judges 4:20, it convicted her of his evil intentions and drove her to assassinate him.

 I don’t think so primarily because she was already breaking cultural norms by inviting a man into her tent.
-If her intentions had been of pure hospitality she would had dealt with the initial encounter differently.
+If her intentions had been pure hospitality, she would have dealt with the initial encounter differently.

 From the moment Jael recognized Sisera, I believe she had every intention of killing him.
 The question, of course, is why?